-In this article, I am going to discuss the Basic Syntax of C Program in detail.
+In this article, I am going to discuss the Basic Syntax of the C Program in detail.
 Please read our previous article, where we discussed how to create a project using CodeBlocks IDE as well as how to compile debug and run projects in CodeBlocks IDE.
-At the end of this article, you will understand the Syntax of C Language.
+At the end of this article, you will understand the Syntax of the C Language.

 Whitespace in C Program

 Whitespace is the term used in C to describe blanks, tabs, newline characters, and comments.
 Whitespace separates one part of a statement from another and helps the compiler to identify where one element in a statement, such as an int, ends and the next element begins.

 Example: int age;